Polarity Picker¶

 Read the pick method (scolv picker window) to check the applied method which was used to create a pick polarity.¶

-The P-FX is using the FX interface to determine the pick polarity after a pick is made.
+The POLARITY uses the FX interface to determine the pick polarity after a pick is made.

-Picks made by the P-FX plugin can only be identified in the picker window from the comment which appears when hovering over a pick.
+Picks made by POLARITY can only be identified in the picker window from the comment which appears when hovering over a pick.

 Read the pick comment (scolv picker window) to check the applied method which was used to create a pick polarity.¶